 Solo exhibition by LeeAnne Johnston

-LeeAnne Johnston received a BFA from the Univeristy of Alberta in 2015.
-Drawing influence from comic books and folklore she explores ways to represent intangible experiences with a focus on mental illness and chronic pain.
-Her work emphasizes imperfect markmaking, stream of consciousness, and finding comfort within the uncomfortable.
+LeeAnne Johnston received a BFA from the University of Alberta in 2015.
+Drawing influence from comic books, folklore, and monstrification they explore ways to represent intangible experiences with a focus on mental illness and invisible disabilities.
+Their work emphasizes imperfect markmaking, stream of consciousness, and finding comfort within the uncomfortable.
+By making work that expresses feelings of discomfort, isolation, and unease LeeAnne creates a new language to help people relate to each other.

 Opening reception: Friday, October 11th, 7-9 pm